akiver/cs-demo-manager.com/src/markdown/docs/about.en.md

 ### Does it work with ESEA, Faceit and other leagues demos? [#](/docs/about#provider-support)

-At the moment CSGO Demos Manager support demos from Valve (Matchmaking / officials tournaments), ESEA, FaceIt, CEVO, eBot and PopFlash.
+At the moment CSGO Demo Manager support demos from Valve (Matchmaking / officials tournaments), ESEA, FaceIt, CEVO, eBot and PopFlash.

 Demos from private servers that are using commands such as mp_restartgame and tv_record are not officially supported.
 However you can change the demo's source from the application and re-analyze it but you may still have incorrect data as demos from private servers are not fully supported.